coin-or/Gravity/examples/MachineLearning/Supervised/LiDAR/README.md

 ## ARMO
-Follow the instructions to compile Gravity [here](https://github.com/coin-or/Gravity) then run using the follwing command:
+Follow the instructions to compile Gravity [here](https://github.com/coin-or/Gravity) then run using the following command:

 For Registration: